JewellInstruments/JDx_Quick_Setup/README.md

 # JDx_Quick_Setup
 A Python + Qt app for connecting to, communicating with, and streaming from JDx sensors.
+This app will work on macOS, Linux, and Windows 10.

 # Useage
 ## Prerequisits